AdityaGawande1/Codepen-avg-clone/README.md

 It functions as an online code editor and open-source learning environment, It is a best tool for the beginner to start codeing in different languages at a time It is build by using React which is a JavaScript library .
-CodePen-clone is a social development environment for front-end designers and developers. it makes the developer to code and test that code side by side.
+CodePen-avg is a social development environment for front-end designers and developers.
+It makes the developer to code and test that code side by side.

 Objectives
 •	To create a user friendly interface for coding.